ino3103/money-point-dash/README.md

-# Money Point - Standalone Application
+# Money PointDashboard

-This is a standalone Laravel application for managing Money Point operations, replicated from the main josesacos project.
+This is a standalone Laravel application for managing Money Point operations.

 ## Features